Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Introduction

 Averaging $a_n$ over the spectral parameter $k$, one obtains zero (except for $a_0$ where the average is one).
 In this article we show that the first nontrivial moment of the coefficients, the variance, can be fully evaluated dynamically for families of binary graphs without taking a semiclassical limit.
 Binary graphs were introduced by Tanner \cite{T00,T01,T02}, see section \ref{sec:binary}.
 They are directed graphs with $V=p\cdot 2^r$ vertices and $B= p\cdot 2^{r+1}$ bonds with two incoming and two outgoing bonds at each vertex; $p$ is odd.
 When $p=1$ there is a natural labeling of the vertices by binary words of length $r$ and of edges by binary words of length $r+1$.
 The first $r$ letters of an edge label is the initial vertex of the bond and the last $r$ letters are the terminal vertex.
-In \cite{T01} the asymptotics of the variance of the coefficients of the characteristic polynomial are investigated in the semiclassical limit for families of binary graphs with $p$ fixed.
+In \cite{T02} the asymptotics of the variance of the coefficients of the characteristic polynomial are investigated in the semiclassical limit for families of binary graphs with $p$ fixed.
 They are seen to approach a family-dependent constant independent of the coefficient of the characteristic polynomial.
 This constant is obtained from a diagonal approximation using a matrix permanent.
+In \cite{BHS19} the variance of families of $q$-nary graphs with $p=1$ was investigated semiclassically via pseudo orbits by evaluating a diagonal contribution to the variance.